RFU Championship: What next for English rugby's troubled second tier?

 What might the future look like?

-So are these ideas likely to be mirrored in Nigel Melville's impending blueprint for change?
+So are these ideas likely to be mirrored in Melville's impending blueprint for change?

 "We're pulling together a plan which I think will help everybody and help fulfil our aspirations in developing young players," he said.